nickydraz/Portfolio_in_Bootstrap/README.md

 Actual course project files have been hidden from this repository, as some of them contain sensitive information.
 Eventually, I will set up another repository with clean version of all the projects, with no sensitive information.

+Progress of the site can be viewed at: http://dev.ndraz.com

 # Things To Do
 - Add more course projects to Course page.